bobby931/Risk-Analysis-Example/README.md

-This is a full risk analysis of Rane Logistics, a fictious shipping company,
+This is a full risk analysis of Rane Logistics, a fictitious shipping company
 - Analysis was possible via ISC2
 - ISC2 Conducting Practical Risk Analysis Certification